 Wouldn’t it be wonderful to talk with someone who has gone through a similar study experience and could offer advice about your career development?

-With the assistance of our international alumni network, we are proud to launch this new International Alumni Mentoring Program, which will provide extra support and career guidance for international students at the University of Adelaide.
-As role models and mentors, our international alumni have so much to offer to our current students and can provide insights into successful study and job hunting.
+With the assistance of our international alumni network and other industry professionals, we are very pleased to offer our International Alumni Mentoring and Career Access Mentoring programs, which will provide extra support and career guidance for international students at the University of Adelaide.
+As role models and mentors, our alumni and other industry mentors have so much to offer to our current students and can provide insights into successful study and job hunting.

-The International Alumni Mentoring Program features our alumni who were our international students in the past and would like to contribute to the career development of current international students at the University of Adelaide.
-Alumni mentors will be able to easily relate to your current situation and share appropriate advice.
+The International Alumni Mentoring Program features many of our alumni who were our international students in the past and would like to contribute to the career development of current international students at the University of Adelaide.
+Mentors will be able to easily relate to your current situation and share appropriate advice.

 This is a “mentee-driven” program.
 As a student, you will be expected to direct the conversation in the direction you want it to go.
-All meetings are required to be delivered virtually via Zoom or other live-chat applications as mentors may be based locally, interstate or internationally.
+Meetings may be delivered virtually via Zoom or other live-chat applications as mentors may be based locally, interstate or internationally.

 The roles of mentor and mentee